oduonye1992/mobile-crm-formelo/readme.md

 #Welcome to Formelo CLI v1 Ladies

 ###### This is the version one of this CLI.
 It might have issues.
 Kindly create a issue if you happen to find one before us.
-Also,

-The "lite" version of Formelo is open while the Full API is open here.
-Some API calls hat triger native functionalities (see the documentation) might (WILL) not work when previewing on the browser
+###### Some methods might triger native functionalities that will not work when previewing on the browser.
+These methods are marked as "Native" in the docs.

 ### 1. Initialize a new applet